West Virginia governor slams Bloomberg’s clean energy plan

 Bloomberg last week announced his investment in the Beyond Carbon initiative, which aims to put the U.S. on track toward a 100% clean energy economy.
 The organization seeks to pass climate policies and back political candidates at the state and local level.

-A spokeswoman for Bloomberg’s philanthropic group didn’t immediately return an emailed request for comment.
+A spokeswoman for Bloomberg’s philanthropic group says shifting to renewable energy can help address a decline in mining jobs.

-Justice declined to directly answer a question about whether he believes in climate change.
+Justice declined to answer a question about whether he believes in climate change.
 He says more study is needed.